krigjo25/Databases/HospitalManagementSystem/readme.md

 as the assumption about foreign keys can not refer to more than one table the b etter soloution were to create a view for this matter.

-*   Since the database is growing, there would be a need for new databases to keep the records as easy to maintain as possible, A database for Archives, patients, and employees one database for employees and stuff for the employees, one for the administration, misc, and one for the patients
+*   Since the database is growing, there would be a need for new databases to keep the records as easy to maintain as possible, A database for Archives, patientRegistrationsRegistration, and employeements one database for employeements and stuff for the employeements, one for the administration, misc, and one for the patientRegistrationsRegistration

 ## Responsories